Fluoride

 Dental caries

-Dental caries occurs when cariogenic bacteria in the mouth ferment foods and produce acids that dissolve tooth mineral [22].
+Dental caries occurs when cariogenic bacteria in the mouth ferment foods and produce acids that dissolve tooth mineral [25].
 Over time, this tooth decay can cause pain and tooth loss.
-Without treatment, dental caries can cause infections, impair growth, lead to weight gain, affect school performance, impair quality of life, and possibly result in death [23-26].
-Adequate fluoride intakes reduce the risk of dental caries in its initial stages by inhibiting demineralization and the activity of bacteria in dental plaque and by enhancing tooth remineralization [24].
+Without treatment, dental caries can cause infections, impair growth and weight gain during childhood, affect school performance, impair quality of life, and possibly result in death [26-29].
+Adequate fluoride intakes reduce the risk of dental caries in its initial stages by inhibiting demineralization and the activity of bacteria in dental plaque and by enhancing tooth remineralization [27].

 Impact of water fluoridation on dental caries

-A 2015 Cochrane Review included 20 prospective observational studies (most conducted before 1975) [8].
-The results showed that water fluoridation reduces the risk of decay and fillings, as well as of premature loss of primary (baby) teeth, by 35% and loss of permanent (adult) teeth by 26% in children receiving fluoridated water in comparison with children receiving unfluoridated water.
-Fluoridation also increases the number of children with no decay in their baby teeth by 15% and the number of children with no decay in their permanent teeth by 14%.
+A 2015 Cochrane Review included 20 prospective observational studies (most conducted before 1975) [9].
+The results showed that children receiving fluoridated water had 35% fewer decayed, missing, and filled primary (baby) teeth, and 26% fewer decayed, missing, and filled permanent (adult) teeth than children receiving unfluoridated water.
+Fluoridation also increased the number of children with no decay in their baby teeth by 15% and the number of children with no decay in their permanent teeth by 14%.
 The authors concluded that water fluoridation is effective for reducing dental caries rates in both primary and permanent teeth in children.
 However, the reviewers were unable to assess the effectiveness of water fluoridation for preventing caries in adults because no evidence met the review’s inclusion criteria (which required studies to include at least two groups, one receiving fluoridated water and one receiving unfluoridated water).

 The Cochrane Review’s findings were confirmed by a 2018 cross-sectional study on the associations between fluoridated community water and dental caries in the United States [32].
 The authors analyzed data on 7,000 children age 2 to 8 years and 12,604 children and adolescents age 6 to 17 years who participated in the National Health and Nutrition Examination Study (NHANES) from 1999 to 2004 and 2011 to 2014, respectively.
 The results showed that living in a county in which 75% or more of the drinking water contained at least 0.7 mg/L fluoride was associated with a 30% reduction in the rate of caries in primary teeth and a 12% reduction in the rate of caries in permanent teeth.